mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/object-lock-request.md

 ---
 title: ObjectLockRequest class
-description: Provides facilities to Allocate and De-Allocate object related.
+description: "Provides facilities to Allocate and De-Allocate object related. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Provides facilities to Allocate and De-Allocate object related.